SSSPRABHUDINESH/DevOps_Notes/terraform/full-notes.md

 - Declarative, not imperative.
 - Strong provider ecosystem.
 - State-aware and graph-based.
+- Immutable Infrastructure - The infrastructure cannot be modified once deployed.
+		○ Immutable components are recreated and replaced instead of updating in-place the existing components.
+		○ provides more consistency and reliability in your infrastructure and a simpler.

 ### Interview Notes
 If asked why Terraform is useful in enterprise, mention declarative workflow, state management, provider ecosystem, and safe change control.